 3. Hang clothes to dry, year-round

 A clothes dryer typically uses more energy per-use than any other major appliance.
 But you can probably get by without it for most loads if you hang dry.

 4. Only dry full loads of laundry

 If you absolutely need to use your dryer, try to run larger loads (your dryer should be about three-quarters full).
-Not only does this mean you'll run fewer loads over time, but it will help your dryer work more efficiently.
+Not only does this mean you'll run fewer loads over time, but it'll help your dryer work more efficiently.
 For even more efficient drying, try using the moisture setting instead of the timer so you don’t dry items longer than you need to.
 See our tips on how to avoid overloading your dryer.

 5. Use less detergent – and choose the right stuff